Genocs/genocs-library-docs/content/en/templating/general/getting-started/index.md

 - Install using the `Genocs CLI` tool.
 Use this for release versions of the Template only.
 - Fork the Repository.
 Use this if you want to always keep your version of the Template up-to date with the latest changes.

-> Make sure that your DEV enviroment is setup, [Read the Development Environment Guide](/docs/templates/general/development-environment/)
+> Make sure that your DEV environment is set up.
+[Read the development environment guide](/docs/templates/general/development-environment/)

 ## Genocs CLI Tool